Oku-Code/void-linux-guide/void-setup-guide.md

 - **Snapshots**: `mount -o compress=zstd,noatime,space_cache=v2,subvol=@snapshots /dev/sdx2 /mnt/.snapshots`
 - **Var_log**: `mount -o compress=zstd,noatime,space_cache=v2,subvol=@var_log /dev/sdx2 /var/log`

+> You can easily create a variable for the btrfs options like so: `BTRFS_OPTS=compress=zstd,noatime,space_cache=v2,autodegrag`

 #### Mount the efi partition

 Finally the efi partition:

 - **Efi**: `mount /dev/sdx1 /mnt/boot/efi`

+- **Note**: if you attempt to install the system with a disk with gpt labels on an MBR system remember to create a BIOS Boot Partition on your root of you disk this allows to install the grub bootloader properly

 ### Installing the base system on Void

 Here on void its different, in Arch you have **pacstrap** command, but here you need to setup the following varibles before your bootstraping your installation:

-- Defining the main repo varible: `REPO=https://alpha.de.repo.voidlinux.org/current`
+- Defining the main repo varible: `REPO=https://repo-default.voidlinux.org/current`

     - **Note**: if you need to look up your nearest mirror, can you find it on [mirrors](https://docs.voidlinux.org/xbps/repositories/mirrors/index.html) on the void handbook, change the mirror of your preference.